Motion Control Workshop: System Components and Integration

 Activities: Configure and setup a motion control axis.
 This includes defining parameters of the servo drive, defining parameters in the motion control application software, testing motion, and tuning the control loop parameters.

-• how to create more advanced motion control programs with standard PLCopen motion control instructions
+• create more advanced motion control programs with standard PLCopen motion control instructions

-• how to use different operating modes (e.g., position, velocity, torque control) and how to sequence and arrange multiple motion commands
+• use different operating modes (e.g., position, velocity, torque control) and how to sequence and arrange multiple motion commands

-• how to use an instruction reference manual for incorporating unfamiliar (not demonstrated by the instructor) programing instructions.
+• use an instruction reference manual for incorporating unfamiliar (not demonstrated by the instructor) programing instructions.

 Activities: Several activities using different control modes and different buffer modes to manage multiple requested motion instructions.